GregUtas/robust-services-core/README.md

 Most of the files in the [_input_](input) directory are test scripts.
 The document that describes the [POTS application](docs/RSC-POTS-Application.md) also discusses its tests, which exercise a considerable portion of the RSC software.
-The tests described below are rather tactical by comparison.
+There are also some other tests that are more tactical in nature:

-Twenty-nine scripts test the _Safety Net_ capability of the `Thread` class.
+- Varoius scripts test the Safety Net capability of the `Thread` class.
 A dedicated [page](docs/RSC-Trap-Recovery.md) describes these tests and the current status of each one.

-Entering `>nt` in the CLI accesses the "nt" _increment_ (a set of CLI commands).
+- Entering `>nt` in the CLI accesses the "nt" _increment_ (a set of CLI commands).
 It provides sets of commands for testing functions in the [`BuddyHeap`](src/nb/BuddyHeap.h), [`LeakyBucketCounter`](src/nb/LeakyBucketCounter.h),